 It is our responsibility to give the franchisees an ability to run a successful business.
 Therefore the chain management offers broad support and opportunities for training as well as career and competence development.
 For example, we have been developing the multi-entrepreneurship model where a franchisee can lead two or more restaurants, and we have expanded the training programme in support of high-quality management.
-Nineteen Kotipizza employees completed a vocational degree through our training in 2018.
+Eleven Kotipizza employees completed a vocational degree through our training in 2019.

 Cooperation and the realisation of our concept are promoted by the internal communication channels built for our chains that allow the franchisees and employees to be heard.
 The general guidance of our chains and franchisee information documents are constantly developed further.
 Well-being is created through encouragement, rewards and recreational activities such as joint events for the franchisees.

 We want to give everyone an opportunity to implement the Group’s mission at their workplace, restaurants included, and thereby the experience that their work is meaningful.
 A good employer experience translates into a good customer experience.
 Therefore the success of our operations depends directly on the satisfaction of our franchisees and their employees, which is measured and assessed by the chains.
 For example, 76% of Kotipizza franchisees would recommend Kotipizza entrepreneurship to other people.
 Purpose of our work is also emphasised in chain communications where the stories of franchisees and employers are brought to life.
 This strengthens the employer image, promotes recruitment and builds pride in restaurant work.